 - Dashboards Shows widgets containing graphs and tables that give a general view of your network's inventory and security posture.
 There are separate dashboards for risk, inventory, events, and policies.
 See Dashboards. - Events Shows all events that occurred as a result of policy violations.
 The All Events page has with separate screens for each specific type of event.
 For example: Configuration Events, SCADA Events, Network Threats, or Network Events.
 See Events. - Policies View, edit, and activate policies in the system.
 See Policies. - Inventory Shows an inventory of all the discovered assets, allowing comprehensive asset management, status monitoring of each asset, and viewing of their related events.
-The All Assets includes separate screens for specific type of assets: Controllers and Modules, Network Assets, and IoT.
-See Inventory. - Network Map Shows a visual representation of the network assets and their connections.
-See Network Map.
+The All Assets includes separate screens for specific type of assets: Controllers and Modules,

+Network Assets, and IoT.
+See Inventory.

-- Vulnerabilities Shows all network threats detected by OT Security, including CVEs, vulnerable protocols, vulnerable open ports and more, along with recommended remediation steps.
-See Vulnerabilities. - Network Provides a comprehensive view of the network traffic by showing data about conversations that took place between assets in the network over time.
+- Network Map Shows a visual representation of the network assets and their connections.
+See Network Map. - Vulnerabilities Shows all network threats detected by OT Security, including CVEs, vulnerable protocols, vulnerable open ports and more, along with recommended remediation steps.
+See Vulnerabilities. - Active Queries Allows you to configure and enable active queries.
+See Managing Active Queries. - Network Provides a comprehensive view of the network traffic by showing data about conversations that took place between assets in the network over time.
 See Network.